With the New Year just around the corner, this is probably one of the best times to start focusing on strategies that increase blog traffic.

 13 Blogging Mistakes that are hurting your Blog! – invokes curiosity

-This blog post for instance is well over 4000+ words.
+Now, this blog post you are currently reading is well over 5K+ words.

 If you’re pushing out one 2000+ word post rather than five 300+ word blog posts a week, the former will get you more traffic.